 We do not require a deposit in order to reserve a move slot with us.
 If you have to cancel or reschedule, all we ask is that you let us know as soon as possible so that we have an opportunity to fill the spot you left vacant and get you rebooked into another time that is convenient for you.

 At the end of the move, the movers will stop the clock and then let you know the total cost of the move.
 We accept all major credit cards and cash.
 We do not accept checks.
 Companies needing to pay by check for an office move can contact our office to confirm a check is acceptable.

 As with other service industries, you may wish to thank your movers by offering a gratuity if they do a wonderful job.
 Keep in mind that gratuity is not expected but is certainly appreciated.

 On average, our crews typically receive tips that are around 10% to 15% of the final bill.
 Of course, if your movers were super duper awesome you can leave more if you like.
 Conversely, if you didn’t feel the movers lived up to their expectations, you don’t have to leave a tip at all.

-Cash tips are usually preferred but you have the ability to leave a tip for your movers in whatever form you prefer.
-That means adding it to the check you provide, tipping with your credit card, or whatever form you are most comfortable with.
+Cash tips are usually preferred but you have the ability to leave a tip for your movers on a credit card if you prefer.

 We get it.
 Moving can be expensive and sometimes a tip just doesn’t fit in the budget.
 No worries.
 If you loved our service but can’t leave a tip, a great alternative is to show your movers some love by leaving a review on Yelp, Google, or Facebook.
 A great review or a referral to friends and family means a lot!